queelius/ghops/README.md

 - Use `--no-pypi-check` for faster status checks when you don't need PyPI information
 - Use `--no-pages-check` to skip GitHub Pages detection
 - Configure `max_concurrent_operations` in config for better performance

-### PyPI Package Detection

-The tool automatically detects Python packages by scanning for:

-- `pyproject.toml` files
-- `setup.py` files
-- `setup.cfg` files

-It then checks PyPI to see if packages are published and shows version information.

 ## 🧪 Testing & Quality